-Most importantly, limit your time under a blow dryer -- good advice all year round but essential in winter, he says.
-To do that and still effectively style your hair Harris says use a towel to gently blot about 20% of the moisture content out of our hair, then hit it with the heat, stopping the moment your hair is dry.
+Most importantly, limit your time under a blow dryer -- good advice all year round but especially in winter.
+To do that and still effectively style your hair Harris recommends using a towel to gently blot about 20% of the moisture content out of your hair, then hit it with the heat, stopping the moment your hair is dry.

-Harris says if you styled your hair with a cream product, adding just a few drops of water to your hands and rubbing them through your hair can refresh the style.
+If you styled your hair with a cream product, Harris recommends adding just a few drops of water to your hands and rubbing them through your hair to refresh the style.

 While conditioning and styling products may help hold your style, celebrity and fashion stylist Jamal Hammadi says choosing the right shampoo may net you perhaps the biggest winter hair payoff.

-The reason: "Shampoo forms the basis of the way your hair is going to react to conditioners and styling aids, and it impacts how your hair will behave in all kinds of climates and conditions," says Hammadi.
-He has tamed the tresses of many hot celebs including Julianne Moore, Kirsten Dunst, Heather Graham, Maggie Gyllenhaal, and Naomi Watts.
+The reason: "Shampoo forms the basis of the way your hair is going to react to conditioners and styling aids, and it impacts how your hair will behave in all kinds of climates and conditions," Hammadi says.

 For Hammadi, the more natural a product is -- and the fewer chemicals it contains -- the better off your hair will be, winter or summer.
 His all-time favorite natural ingredient -- shea butter -- is now also a popular skin care treatment.

-"Shea butter is the quickest, most effective way to get damaged hair into good condition, and keep healthy hair from becoming damaged," says Hammadi, who adds that he's been using this natural trick on some of the catwalk's most famous fashion heads for more than 15 years.
+"Shea butter is the quickest, most effective way to get damaged hair into good condition, and keep healthy hair from becoming damaged," Hammadi says.Shea butter features prominently in his line of haircare products.

 Taking an entirely different approach to shampoo formulation is legendary New York City hair stylist Robert Craig.
 He pioneered a line of products designed to work with your water type -- hard, soft, or very hard -- and in this way help hair behave a whole lot better, especially in winter.

-"Through the years clients told me over and over that the shampoo that just did wonders for their hair in New York City, didn't do the same thing when they traveled to Los Angeles or Florida or even Europe," says Craig.
+"Through the years clients told me over and over that the shampoo that just did wonders for their hair in New York City, didn't do the same thing when they traveled to Los Angeles or Florida or even Europe," Craig says.

-Ultimately, he figured out why: "It wasn't the hair that was changing, it was the water," he says.
-More specifically, it's mineral content.
-Ranging from "soft," which had very few dissolved minerals such as calcium , to "hard," which had some, to "very hard," which was mineral-heavy, the differences, says Craig, were enough to increase or even cause a number of hair problems including static electricity, lack of body, and even dry, coarse, and brittle hair.
+Ultimately, he figured out why.
+"It wasn't the hair that was changing, it was the water," he says.
+More specifically, its mineral content.
+The differences, says Craig, were enough to increase or even cause hair problems including static electricity, lack of body, dryness, and brittleness.

 His solution: A travel kit of hair shampoos designed to work optimally according to the three basic water types -- and a free package of test strips to help you figure out which one to use where!

-"You would be amazed at the difference that pairing your shampoo to your water type can make in terms of how your hair behaves particularly in winter," says Craig.
+"You would be amazed at the difference that pairing your shampoo to your water type can make in terms of how your hair behaves particularly in winter," Craig says.

 If you're used to coloring your hair, particularly adding highlights, all our experts say winter is a good time to give it a rest.
 Since it's the lightening process that does the most damage to hair, the less stress you put on your tresses in winter, the better they will look when spring and summer rolls around.

-"Try a rinse in a warmer shade of your natural color to bring out highlights and brighten your look," says Chavez.
+"Try a rinse in a warmer shade of your natural color to bring out highlights and brighten your look," Chavez says.

-Craig also makes a line of no-peroxide, no-ammonia hair color that can help you highlight almost any shade of hair from dark brown to light blonde, color gray with any highlight shade you choose, and put "low lights" in almost any color hair -- all without any risk of damage.
+Craig also makes a line of no-peroxide, no-ammonia hair color that can help you put highlights or low-lights in almost any color of hair.

 Regardless of the product you use, if you color your hair in winter Chavez says always cover your head when outdoors, and always use a shampoo and conditioner for color-treated hair.